 A blockchain functions like a bank's ledger: it records and tracks every transaction on a given platform.
-Am.
-Compl. ¶ 41.
+See, e.g., Pls.'
+Mem. in Supp. of Mot. for Summ.
+J. at 2 ("Pls.'
+MSJ Mem.").
 But unlike a bank's ledger-which is private, modifiable, and subject to the bank's control-blockchains like Ethereum are public, permanent, and maintained through a decentralized network of independent computers.
 When a transaction occurs, this network validates it and then adds it to the "chain," where every transaction that has ever occurred in the history of that blockchain is publicly viewable and cannot ever be changed or removed.
-Id. ¶¶ 41, 43.
+See id.